Reveal LINQ™ recording devices

 - Also try to avoid being hit in the chest by any object.
 It should not damage the device but it could be uncomfortable for you.

-A nurse specialist will try to contact you a week after the procedure.
-We will also ask you to come in for a check-up with one of the electrophysiologists and doctors six weeks after your procedure.
+A nurse specialist will try to contact you soon after the procedure.
+We will also ask you to come in for a check-up with one of the electrophysiologists and your medical team a few weeks after your procedure.
 They will want to download all the information from your Reveal LINQ™ device and check your wound.